After WWE Star Paige’s Sex-Tape/Leak, Maria Kanellis’ Nude Photos Appear Online

-Seems like WWE divas are going through a scandalous period.
+It seems as if WWE divas are going through a scandalous period.
 After Paige and Kaitlyn’s private pics were leaked online, it is now Maria Kanellis whose naked pics have been posted online.
-Earlier, Paige was seen in a leaked sex-tape to be performing oral sex.
-Another video shows her doing a solo act, while a few other clips show her having sex with men.
+Earlier, Paige was seen in a leaked sex-tape performing oral sex.
+Another video shows her doing a solo act while a few other clips show her having sex with men.

 I see you… #firstlady #sexybeast #dresslikeawoman #hotellife #selfies